 Green said the current members of the SIU were already members of the Flint Police Department and some of them have tactical expertise in seizing illegal weapons.

 “The unit has been very successful.
 Last month, the month of August, that unit seized 64 illegal firearms,” Green said.
 “It’s a very productive unit.”

 From July 25 to Aug.
 15, the SIU has arrested 41 people and impounded 30 vehicles.
 They also recovered 50 grams of crack, 73 grams of cocaine, 25 grams of heroin, 15 grams of ecstasy and 50 grams of suspected crystal meth.

-In 2016, a similar unit was announced under former Mayor Karen Weaver and former Police Chief Tim Johnson: the C.A.T.T Squad.
-It stands for Crime Area Target Team, and was made up of officers who policed areas of high crime.
+In 2016, a similar unit was announced under former Mayor Karen Weaver and former Police Chief Tim Johnson: the CATT Squad.
+Standing for Crime Area Target Team, it was made up of officers who policed areas of high crime.

 According to a press release from the City of Flint in 2017, “the CATT Squad was instrumental in helping to get more than 100 guns off the streets and more than $100,000 in cash.”